slavadubrov/notes/docs/blog/posts/2025-10-05-context-engineering.md

 ## Context Compression Strategies

-> **Terminology note**: Context compression is an umbrella category that includes several techniques: summarization (for conversation history and memory), observation masking (for tool outputs), and selective trimming.
+> **Terminology note**: Context compression is an umbrella category that includes several techniques: summarization (for conversation history and memory), observation masking (for tool outputs), and selective trimming [[5]](#references).
 The memory summarization referenced in the [Memory](#4-memory) section is one application of these broader compression strategies.

 When agent sessions generate millions of tokens of conversation history, compression becomes mandatory.
 The naive approach is aggressive compression to minimize tokens per request. **The correct optimization target is tokens per task** [[4]](#references): total tokens consumed to complete a task, including re-fetching costs when compression loses critical information.